aimms/function-reference/elementary-computational-operations/set-related-functions/setelementadd.rst

     display s_products, s_fastMovingProducts, ep_newProd ;

-Will produce in the listing file:
+will produce in the listing file:

 .. code-block:: aimms